-Below, I’ll try to illustrate why media servers are useful, what type of features they normally offer and which open source alternatives the user has at its disposal.
+Below, I’ll try to illustrate why media servers are useful, what type of features they normally offer, and which open-source alternatives the user has at their disposal.

-While it’s true that is possible to hold video calls with multiple participants using peer to peer communication (Fig 1. mesh architecture), it stops being practical as the number of participants increase, since it is required that a peer sends his/her video/audio stream to every participant, while receiving a video/audio stream per participant.
+While it’s possible to hold video calls with multiple participants using peer-to-peer communication (Fig 1. mesh architecture), it stops being practical as the number of participants increases.
+This is because a peer must send their video/audio stream to every participant while also receiving a video/audio stream per participant.

-When a media server acts as this kind of media relay, it is usually called SFU (Single Forwarding Unit), meaning its main purpose is to forward media streams between clients.
+When a media server acts as this kind of media relay, it is usually called a single forwarding unit (SFU).
+Its main purpose is to forward media streams between clients.

-There’s also the concept of a MCU (Multipoint Conferencing Unit), which is used to address a media server that not only forwards, but can operate on the media streams that go through it (e.g. mixing all video or audio streams into a single one).
+There’s also the multipoint conferencing unit (MCU), which is used to address a media server that not only forwards but can operate on the media streams that go through it.
+An example of this is mixing all video or audio streams into a single one.

-One of the main benefits of having all video streams go through a media server (cluster) is that the media can be recorded and stored for any purpose, something that would be pretty difficult to do on a mesh architecture, if possible at all.
+One of the main benefits of having all video streams go through a media server (cluster) is that the media can be recorded and stored for any purpose.
+This would be difficult to do on a mesh architecture — if it is possible at all.

 Another advantage of using a media server is communicating with systems beyond what web technologies allow, such as the PSTN via SIP trunking or streaming through RTMP to services that support it, like Facebook Live and YouTube Live Streaming.

-You can see a sample of this in one of our previous blog posts, in which Kurento Media Server is used to connect a video call between a browser and a SIP phone.
+You can see this in one of our previous blog posts, in which Kurento Media Server is used to connect a video call between a browser and a SIP phone.

 Some media servers allow the processing the video and audio streams at a very low level, like being able to run computer vision models on the video or send the audio stream to a speech recognition engine, such as Google Speech.
-These are features that take WebRTC to another level; in my opinion, it allows for a richer and innovative real-time interactions that can add a lot of value to a, otherwise normal, communication platform.
+These are features that take WebRTC to another level.
+In my opinion, it allows for richer and innovative real-time interactions that can add a lot of value to an otherwise normal communication platform.

-Jitsi is not only a WebRTC media server, but has a whole platform built around it.
-The Jitsi family of products include Jitsi Videobridge (Media Relay, SFU), Jitsi Meet (Conference web client), Jicofo (Jitsi Conference Focus), Jigasi (Jitsi Gateway to SIP) and Jitsi SIP Phone.
-The most appealing feature of the Jitsi platform is that it includes everything for a communication platform to be up and running in a matter of a few hours.
+Jitsi is not just a WebRTC media server.
+It has a whole platform built around it!
+The Jitsi family of products includes Jitsi Videobridge (Media Relay, SFU), Jitsi Meet (conference web client), Jicofo (Jitsi Conference Focus), Jigasi (Jitsi Gateway to SIP), Jitsi SIP Phone, and others.
+The most appealing feature of the Jitsi platform is that it includes everything for a communication platform to get up and running in a few hours.
 It also implements its own signaling using Jingle (XMPP) and a fully featured web interface.
 It also provides SDKs for web, Android, iOS, React-native, and Electron apps.
 Sadly, however, one of the biggest pain points is implementing media recording, as there’s no solid, easy to use solution.

-This is one of the most versatile solutions out there.
-It not only is a media server, but is a toolkit to build one.
-The main advantage of Kurento is its versatility by introducing the concept of a Media Workflow, that allows to define, in code, how and where the media flows.
-This allows a WebRTC developer to compose and integrate very interesting features such as computer vision (e.g. recognize QR codes, face detection), real-time media modification and interop with RTP (VoIP) services.
-Kurento can also be configured to function as SFU or MCU, or both, in a single instance.
+Kurento is one of the most versatile solutions out there.
+Not only is it a media server, but it’s a toolkit to build one.
+The main advantage of Kurento is its versatility.
+It introduces the concept of a media workflow, in which you can define, in code, how and where the media flows.
+This allows a WebRTC developer to compose and integrate interesting features, such as computer vision (e.g., recognize QR codes, face detection), real-time media modification, and interop with RTP (VoIP) services.
+Kurento can also be configured to function as an SFU or MCU, or both, in a single instance.
 Updated in 2020: A few years ago, they started with OpenVidu, a new platform to facilitate the use of Kurento functionalities from a higher-level client in your web or mobile applications.

-A relatively new and interesting media server, what makes it different from the rest is that it’s designed to be a library (for Node) allowing it to be integrated in bigger applications.
+This is a relatively new and interesting media server.
+What makes it different from the rest is that it’s designed to be a library (for Node), allowing it to be integrated in bigger applications.

-Hopefully this article helped demystify the concept of WebRTC media servers, examined the features they offer and offered a few open source options that are available.
+We hope that this article helped demystify the concept of WebRTC media servers, explain the features they offer, and provider a few open-source options that are available to you.

-Would your business benefit from a webRTC real-time video and audio chat-based application?
-Are ready to chat about how you can incorporate it into your business?
-Do you have a current webRTC application that needs a health check assessment?
-We have an experienced team ready & happy to help you out.
-Contact us today.
+Would your business benefit from a WebRTC real-time video and audio chat-based application?
+Are ready to discuss how you can incorporate a real-time communications solution into your business?
+We have an experienced team ready and happy to help you out.
+Contact us today!